Infinix Note 3: Hardware

-Note 3 also incorporates a non-removable 4500mAh lithium-ion battery.
+Infinix Note 3 also incorporates a non-removable 4500 mAh lithium-ion battery.
 The phone supports fast charge thanks to the inclusion of dual 4.5A charging engines with PE+2.0 technology.
 The note 3 is also equipped with Aerospace Cooling Technology (ACT).
 A Fingerprint scanner was also added.

 Software

-The Note 3 originally shipped with Android 6.0 Marshmallow, running the custom Chameleon XOS software.
+The Infinix Note 3 originally shipped with Android 6.0 Marshmallow, running the custom Chameleon XOS software.

 Camera

 The main (rear-facing) camera is a 13 MP autofocus camera with 0.25s autofocus while the secondary (front-facing) camera is a 3.7 MP camera.